Alex61NN5/angular-universal-pwa-heroku-starter/README.md

 ### Test Production/Server Side Rendering

-`npm build:ssr` - Compiles your application and spins up a Node Express to serve your Universal application on http://localhost:4000
+`npm run build:ssr` - Compiles your application and spins up a Node Express to serve your Universal application on http://localhost:4000

 ## Heroku